What You'll Learn and Receive

 Who should take this course:

-• Anyone with basic electrical knowledge who would like to learn how to use, program, and troubleshoot Programmable Logic Controllers (PLCs.)
+Anyone who has basic electrical knowledge and wants to learn how to setup, program, and troubleshoot PLCs.

-- An internet connection to download the free RSLogix programming and emulation software from Rockwell's website
+- An internet connection to take this online course as well as to optionally download the free PLC programming and emulation software from Rockwell's website

-Note: The free RSLogix software supports these Windows versions:
+Note: Currently, Rockwell states their free RSLogix PLC and Emulation software supports these Windows versions:

 - Windows XP Pro SP3 32-bit